Platform

 Code Remediation

-Confirmed findings come back as reviewable pull requests: internally verified, ready for your developers to approve.
+Confirmed findings come back as verified patches: internally tested against the original scanner, ready for your developers to review and apply.

 Schedule a Technical Demo →

-From finding to reviewable PR, autonomously.
+From finding to verified patch, autonomously.
 Click a finding in Keygraph.
-An agent reads the evidence, writes the fix, runs it past the original scanner to prove the vulnerability is gone, and opens a draft pull request under a Keygraph bot identity.
-Your developers review and merge, just like any other change.
+An agent reads the evidence, writes the fix, and runs it past the original scanner to prove the vulnerability is gone.
+The verified patch is yours to review and apply through your normal workflow.

 Works across your scanners and your stack.